-What is PICSI (Sperm Slow)?
+PICSI (Sperm Low)

-When is PICSI (Sperm Slow) indicated?
+When is PICSI (Sperm Low) indicated?

 PICSI is very useful in patients with high sperm DNA fragmentation but good sperm motility, as the technique helps to select the best quality mature spermatozoids.

-- Previous IVF-ICSI failure, with poor embryo quality.
+Previous IVF-ICSI failure, with poor embryo quality

-PICSI Procedure (Sperm Slow)
+PICSI (Sperm Low) Procedure

 This slide contains drops of a synthetic material which closely resembles the hyaluronic acid that naturally surrounds oocytes.
 Good quality spermatozoids will bind to these drops, so the embryologist will be able to easily identify them.

 Once the spermatozoid has been selected it is aspirated with the microinjection pipette and ICSI is performed as usual.